tincotema/mcstas-python-wrapper/README.md

 and jupyter notebook

 Also mcvar.dn is now mcvar['sim']
-this should clarify the meaning of this variable as it is the name of a simulation run
+this should clarify the meaning of this variable as it is the name of a simulation run.
+In jupyter notebooks you have to change your simulate function parameter dn="" to sim="".

-mcpw.mcstas_wrapper.is_scan renamed to mcpw.mcstas_wrapper.scan_name
+mcpw.mcstas_wrapper.is_scan renamed to mcpw.mcstas_wrapper.scan_name.

 ### 0.4.0:
 mcplot now fully supports all forms of scans